hyperledger/fabric-private-chaincode/integration/test-network/README.md

 Note that you will version v3.4.1 or larger.
 For Ubuntu, `sudo snap install yq` is the easiest way to get a good version.

-Before you start the network make sure you build ercc and ecc.
-In
+Before you start the network make sure you build ercc and ecc containers:

 ```bash
 make build